image bio

 • Nausea

-Aside from these GI symptoms, people with endometriosis also report experiencing [1,4]:
+Aside from these GI symptoms, endometriosis patients also report experiencing [1,4]:

 Emotional and Mental Impact of Endo Belly